Avngrss/rsschool-cv/cv.md

 - CSS(SCSS),
 - basic Java Script
 - and use Bootstrap**.<br>
-__Flex and Greed__.
+- __Flex and Greed__. <br<
 I consider my strengths to be sociability and the ability to work in a team and use Github.
 Always ready to new challenges and challenges.
 Ready to learn and learn something new.
 Ready to face challenges and make decisions to solve them.

 ---